 Tax credits come in two forms: refundable and nonrefundable.
-And unfortunately, most credits are nonrefundable.
+Unfortunately, most credits are nonrefundable.

-If the credit was refundable, though, the government would send you the $1,000 remaining from the tax credit.
+If the credit was refundable, however, the government would send you the $1,000 remaining from the tax credit.

-Some of the more popular tax credits include:
+Some of the most popular tax credits include the following:

 - Adoption Credit

 - Lifetime Learning Credit (for education expenses)

 - Credit for Other Dependents (for dependents who don’t meet the age requirements for the Child Tax Credit)